secrierlab/HNSCC-immunity-landscape/README.md

 This code has been developed to investigate the immunity lanscape of primary head & neck squamous cell carcinomas.

-## Data

-The data employed for this analysis can be found in the **/data** folder or is available upon request.

 ## Code
-The scripts employed in this analysis can be found in the **/code** folder as follows:
+The scripts employed in this analysis are as follows: